 Note that this can also be used in the main window.

-All values in the window can be copied and pasted with a single operation by clicking the menu button in the bottom right corner of the window or right clicking a blank area of the window.
-The shortcuts C and V can also be used.
+V can also be used.
 This saves having to copy and paste each value one at a time.
 The values are stored as text in the Windows clipboard, separated by colon characters.

 Input of segment values can be combined with the edit mode option to move only the point at the end of the segment being modified.
 Hold R while pressing the I key or select the option in the canvas toolbar.

-Input of segment values can be combined with the isolated rotation option to avoid rotating attached dynamic segments.
+isolated rotation option to avoid rotating attached dynamic segments.
 Hold Caps Lock while pressing the I key or select the option in the canvas toolbar.

 Changes to segment thickness in the figure builder can be applied to a branch by holding Shift while pressing the I key and then changing the Thickness value.
 All segments in the branch will be set to the same thickness.